Sitecore/docker-images/windows/tests/9.3.x/README.md

 # Running XC
 There are a series of different XC images, to get started you can use the following commands:

+> XC uses the 'old' 9.2 license mechanismm, so set the `LICENSE_PATH` environment variable.

 ### XC

 ```